lukhnos/BugzKit/README.markdown

 Take a look at `RequestOperation.m`, and you'll understand why I leave so many implementation details to you.

+After the request operation has received the HTTP payload, it has to convert the raw byte stream into meaningful data.
+FogBugz uses XML, and BugzKit supplies a `BKXMLMapper` helper class to first parse the XML then map the elements to an NSDictionary, much like what many XML-to-JSON libraries do.
+Using NSDictionary and NSArray objects to manipulate structured data is way then dealing with XML.

+A very important note here: `BKXMLMapper` has an option to let you use `NSXMLParser` (default) or libxml2.
+Both libraries are unfortunately either totally thread-safe or garbage collection-compatible. `BKXMLMapper` takes care of the thread-safe issue by using putting using the `@synchronized` block.
+If you want to make a number of large requests at the same time, the XML parsing phase can become a bottleneck.
+And that they leak memory in GC is one of the reason LadyBugz couldn't use GC.
+FogBugz API actually only uses a small subset of XML, and it should be possible to pick an efficient, thread-safe, GC-compatible XML parser to work with BugzKit.

+After the request operation has the NSDictionary object at hand, it passes the dictionary to the request object's `rawXMLMappedResponse` property.
+It is at this stage that the request object *processes* the data, and determines if there's an error.
+If there's no error, the untyped `processedResponse` (more accurately, the `id`-typed) will contain the processed response, the type of which (usually either NSDictionary or NSArray) depends on the nature of the request.
+If an error is the response from the server, the `error` property will be set an NSError object.

 Once we have a basic request operation class, we can start do the real work.
 For each task listed above, we:

 1. Create a request object